-Please return all comments by the end of January 2019.
+Please return all comments by 5pm Friday 12th July 2019.

 Thank you for your time and interest.
-Your comments will help us with the next stage - the Draft Neighbourhood Development Plan for Allensmore which will be published for at least 6 weeks formal consultation later this summer.
+Your comments will help us with the next stage - the Submission Neighbourhood Development Plan for Allensmore which will be submitted to Herefordshire Council later in 2019.
 The information you provide will be made available to members of the NDP steering group and the consultants, Kirkwells and may be included in the NDP Consultation Statement at submission stage.
 It will be used only for the purpose of creating the development plan and any information published from these responses will remain anonymous.